EtienneLamoureux/TQVaultAE/documentation/GITBACKUP.md

 1. You update your files from TQVault or the game.

 1. Every changes you made are pushed to the remote directory on closing.
-    1. For thoses who have a lot of saves, it may be long to push all the files in the remote location.
+    1. For those who have a lot of saves, it may be long to push all the files in the remote location.
 The first time may be annoying.
     1. ***Taking a long time uploading 2GO via a DSL line is not a TQVault issue***.
     1. Beside that "first time" it should be fast.